Elizabeth Montagu, Duchess of Manchester

 Elizabeth Montagu, Duchess of Manchester (c.
 1740 - 26 June 1832) was the wife of George Montagu, 4th Duke of Manchester.
-Dowager Duchess of Manchester from 1788-1832.
+Dowager Duchess of Manchester from 1788 to 1832.

 She was born at Kirtlington Park in Oxfordshire, a daughter of Sir James Dashwood, 2nd Baronet, and his wife, the former Elizabeth Spencer (whose sister Anne was Duchess of Hamilton).
 One of Elizabeth Dashwood's sisters, Anne Dashwood, became Countess of Galloway.

 She married the Duke of Manchester on 22 or 23 October 1762, at St George's, Hanover Square, London, in the same year he inherited the dukedom.
 Their children were: